-The Panel takes note of the fact that the Domain Name is registered in Latin characters.
+The Panel takes note of the fact that the Domain Name is registered in Latin characters, especially the addition of the English word "drums" to Complainant's trademark in the Domain Name.
 The Panel also notes that the Center notified the Parties in Chinese and English of the language of the proceeding as well as notified Respondent in Chinese and English of the Complaint.
 Respondent chose not to comment on the language of the proceeding nor did Respondent choose to file a Response.